 So, cost.
 It’s a thing, right?
-I’m based out of Phoenix, Arizona but I travel all over the southwest (so I basically consider places like Joshua Tree, Utah, New Mexico, Colorado, etc to be my backyard.)
+I’m based out of Phoenix, Arizona but I travel all over the southwest and consider Sedona my backyard.
 Also!
 I don’t charge travel fees for any stateside elopement or adventure wedding so you don’t have to worry about additional travel costs to get me from here to there.
 So what’s included and what does it cost?

 Four hours: $5500 | Eight Hours: $7500 | One 8-hr day + 4 hr day: $10,800

 Not sold yet?
 Need a little more visual aid?
 Look, I get it.
-There are soooo many amazing places to elope in.
+There are soooo many amazing places to elope.
 It’s hard to pick.
 Here’s what I’ll say about Sedona; it’s a colorful, classic desert space.
 It’s got a little bit of everything.
 Rad hikes?
 For sure.
 Luxurious hotels?
 Too many to pick from.
 And if seeing a full story helps you get your head around things, here’s a full Sedona elopement story to get your wheels turning even more.
 And if you need even more inspo?
 Here’s another epic jeeping Sedona Elopement or this beautiful Sedona Micro-Wedding.